deepakadvik/Project2/README.md

 # New Project
-This project was created from local system. created by Shradha Khapra Ma'am.
+This project was created from local system.
+Created by Shradha Khapra Ma'am.